Fernando-A-Rocha/mta-map-to-ipl/README.md

 - Place the `maptoipl` resource folder in your MTA:SA server's resources folder
 - Start the resource with `start maptoipl` in the server console
 - Use the command `maptoipl <map name>` in-game or in the server console to convert a map (must be a logged in Admin)

+Thank you to [zeko](https://dyom.gtagames.nl/profile/34385) for suggesting this idea and testing some converted maps